isc-projects/bind9/doc/notes/notes-current.rst

 Feature Changes
 ~~~~~~~~~~~~~~~

-- Add NSEC3 support for zones that manage their DNSSEC with the `dnssec-policy`
+- NSEC3 support was added to KASP.
+A new option for ``dnssec-policy``,
-  configuration.
-A new option 'nsec3param' can be used to set the desired
+  ``nsec3param``, can be used to set the desired NSEC3 parameters.
-  NSEC3 parameters, and will detect collisions when resalting.
-[GL #1620].
+  NSEC3 salt collisions are automatically prevented during resalting.
+  [GL #1620]

-- Adjust the ``max-recursion-queries`` default from 75 to 100.
-Since the
+- The default value of ``max-recursion-queries`` was increased from 75
-  queries sent towards root and TLD servers are now included in the
+  to 100.
+Since the queries sent towards root and TLD servers are now
-  count (as a result of the fix for CVE-2020-8616), ``max-recursion-queries``
+  included in the count (as a result of the fix for CVE-2020-8616),
-  has a higher chance of being exceeded by non-attack queries, which is the
+  ``max-recursion-queries`` has a higher chance of being exceeded by
-  main reason for increasing its default value.
+  non-attack queries, which is the main reason for increasing its
+  default value.
 [GL #2305]

-- Restore the ``nocookie-udp-size`` default from 1232 to 4096.
-Normally the
-  EDNS buffer size is configured by ``max-udp-size``, but this configuration
-  option overrides the value, but most people don't and won't realize there's
-  an extra configuration option that needs to be tweaked.
-By changing the
-  default here, we allow the the ``max-udp-size`` to be the sole option that
+- The default value of ``nocookie-udp-size`` was restored back to 4096
+  bytes.
+Since ``max-udp-size`` is the upper bound for
+  ``nocookie-udp-size``, this change relieves the operator from having
+  to change ``nocookie-udp-size`` together with ``max-udp-size`` in
-  needs to be changed when operator wants to change the default EDNS buffer
+  order to increase the default EDNS buffer size limit.
-  size.
+  ``nocookie-udp-size`` can still be set to a value lower than
+  ``max-udp-size``, if desired.
 [GL #2250]

 Bug Fixes
 ~~~~~~~~~

-- The synthesised CNAME from a DNAME was incorrectly followed when the QTYPE was CNAME or ANY.
+- The CNAME synthesized from a DNAME was incorrectly followed when the QTYPE was CNAME or ANY.
 [GL #2280]

-- Tighten handling of missing DNS COOKIE responses over UDP by falling back to TCP.
+- Handling of missing DNS COOKIE responses over UDP was tightened by falling back to TCP.
 [GL #2275]

 - Building with native PKCS#11 support for AEP Keyper has been broken since BIND 9.17.4.
 This has been fixed.
 [GL #2315]

-- The ``named`` daemon uses load-balanced sockets to increase performance by distributing the incoming queries among multiple threads.
-Currently, the only operating systems that support load-balanced sockets are Linux and FreeBSD 12, thus both UDP and TCP performance was limited to a single-thread on systems without load-balancing socket support.
-This has been fixed on all platforms except Windows.
+- Earlier releases of BIND versions 9.16 and newer required the operating system to support load-balanced sockets in order for ``named`` to be able to achieve high performance (by distributing incoming queries among multiple threads).
+However, the only operating systems currently known to support load-balanced sockets are Linux and FreeBSD 12, which means both UDP and TCP performance were limited to a single thread on other systems.
+As of BIND 9.17.8, ``named`` attempts to distribute incoming queries among multiple threads on systems which lack support for load-balanced sockets (except Windows).
 [GL #2137]